Disney+ streaming service: Loki series, Rogue One spinoff confirmed

 Shows and movies: What will I be able to watch?

+Disney plans to make Disney+ the online home for all its family-friendly content, while Hulu -- which Disney will control after its takeover of 21st Century Fox -- will be its subscription for edgier, more adult-oriented fare.
+Disney+ will be the only place you can stream all of Disney's theatrically released movies starting with its 2019 slate, and it will include content from the Disney brand itself, Marvel, Pixar, Star Wars and National Geographic.
+In fact, it's organizing the app by those exact categories.

+In addition to live-action shows and movies, animation is supposed to be "integral" to Disney+, CEO Bob Iger has said, and Disney+ will have original behind-the-scenes documentaries.
+Out of the vast library of Disney's past catalog, Disney+ is supposed to offer "unprecedented access" but we don't know exactly what will be included or left out.

-We don't really know yet.
-Will it include ABC or Freeform (previously ABC Family) shows?
-Will it feature Disney XD cartoons?
-A lot of questions remain, but we do know some details.
-For instance, we know the service will include shows and movies such as:
+We do know the service will include shows and movies such as:

 - Star Wars: The Clone Wars new season (exclusive to this service)

-Note: This piece was first published Aug.
-27, 2018 and frequently updated as more news arrives.